Analyticity of Resonances and Eigenvalues and Spectral Properties of the massless Spin-Boson Model: Analyticity

 In this section we assume that Definitions \ref{C}, \ref{sequence}, \ref{gzero} hold true.
-We recall that we use the symbol $c$ to represent any generic (indeterminate) constant that does not depend on $n$, $g$, $\rho$, $\rho_0$ and dilation parameters (here do not only use $\theta$, but also $\eta$ and $\lambda$).
-In this section we prove Theorems \ref{thm:anaP} and \ref{thm:anaPg}. \begin{lemma} For every $r > 0$ and $\lambda, \eta \in D(0, \pi/16) $ (and every $n \in \N$):
+We recall that we use the symbol $c$ to represent any generic (indeterminate) constant that does not depend on $n$, $g$, $\rho$, $\rho_0$ and dilation parameters (here do not only use $\theta$, but also $\eta$ and $\lambda$). \begin{lemma} For every $r > 0$ and $\lambda, \eta \in D(0, \pi/16) $ (and every $n \in \N$):

 Moreover, for large enough $r$ (independent of $n$, $g$, $\rho$, $\rho_0$ and $\eta$ and $\lambda$) and every $z$ in the resolvent set of $ H^{(n), \eta} $:

 \end{lemma} \begin{proof} Notice that for every $\eta, \lambda \in D(0, \pi/16) $